FeanorTheElf/feanor-math/Readme.md

 Say we have a ring type that builds on an underlying ring type, for example a polynomial ring `PolyRing<R>` over a base ring `R`.
 In this case, `PolyRing` implements `RingBase`, but the underlying ring `R` is constrained to be `RingStore`.
 As a result, types like `PolyRing<R>`, `PolyRing<&&R>` and `PolyRing<Box<R>>` can all be used equivalently, which provides a lot of flexibility, but still works both with expensive-to-clone rings and zero-sized rings.

+# Performance

+Generally speaking, I want performance to be a high priority in this crate.
+However, I did not have the time so far to thoroughly optimize many of the algorithms.

+## Tipps for achieving optimal performance

+ - Use `lto = "fat"` in the `Cargo.toml` of your project.
+This is absolutely vital to enable inlining across crate boundaries, and can have a huge impact if you extensively use rings that have "simple" basic arithmetic - like `zn_42::Zn` or `primitive_int::StaticRing`.
+ - If you extensively use rings whose elements require dynamic memory allocation, be careful to choose good memory providers.
+This is currently still WIP.

 # Design decisions